Debt Relief Saskatchewan: Consumer proposals, bankruptcy and debt consolidation

 If you do file, you can take comfort in the knowledge that some items will be protected from seizure during the bankruptcy process.

-Harris & Partners is a specialist Licensed Insolvency Trustee with offices based across Canada, providing debt relief solutions to individuals and businesses struggling to manage their debt.
+Harris & Partners is a specialist Bankruptcy Trustee with offices based across Canada, providing debt relief solutions to individuals and businesses struggling to manage their debt.

 How does a consumer proposal work in Saskatchewan?

-Filing a consumer proposal in Saskatchewan allows individuals to work closely with a Licensed Insolvency Trustee in order to negotiate a reduced and more manageable debt repayment plan with creditors.
+Filing a consumer debt proposal in Saskatchewan allows individuals to work closely with a Bankruptcy Trustee in order to negotiate a reduced and more manageable debt repayment plan with creditors.

 On your behalf, your trustee will file the proposal and liaise with creditors to make your debt more manageable.
 All you have to do is make a single monthly payment and this will put an end to the dreaded calls and threats.